lindsay-kislingbury/ecdsa_demo/readme.md

-# Bitcoin Signature Demo: ECDSA vs DSA
+# ECDSA vs RSA Signature demo

-This demo illustrates why Bitcoin's use of ECDSA over traditional DSA enables a more scalable blockchain.
-With public keys nearly 37x smaller and faster verification, ECDSA saves the Bitcoin network hundreds of megabytes daily in storage requirements while maintaining equivalent security.
+This demo illustrates why Bitcoin's use of ECDSA over traditional RSA enables a more scalable blockchain.
+With public keys significantly smaller and faster verification, ECDSA saves the Bitcoin network hundreds of megabytes daily in storage requirements while maintaining equivalent security.

 ## Requirements